Taranyi/fheroes2/docs/README_cmake.md

 .\vcpkg\bootstrap-vcpkg.bat
 ```

 Your vcpkg is ready to install external libraries.
-Assuming that you use x64 system, let's install all needed dependencies:
+The repository contains a
+`vcpkg.json` manifest file so dependencies can be installed automatically when
+configuring the project in manifest mode.
+If you still prefer to install them
+manually you can run:

 ```shell
 .\vcpkg\vcpkg --triplet x64-windows install sdl2 sdl2-image sdl2-mixer zlib
 ```

-If you planning to develop fheroes2 with Visual Studio, you may want to integrate vcpkg with it (requires elevated admin privileges).
+If you plan to develop **fheroes2** with Visual Studio, you may want to integrate
+vcpkg with it (requires elevated admin privileges).
+After the following command
-After following command Visual Studio automagically will find all required dependencies:
+Visual Studio automatically will find all required dependencies:

 ```shell
 .\vcpkg\vcpkg integrate install